 Discussion of course description and class calendar.
 Selection of members for writing/peer review groups (be sure to exchange names and email addresses).
 We will discuss what argument is NOT, the basic rule of CITATION, avoiding PLAGIARISM (pg.143 - 146), and the WIKIPEDIA caution (pg.
 137.)
-To prepare for Friday's QUIZ over the vocabulary of argument, work in your writing group to learn the definitions of the words on the Vocabulary handout.
+To prepare for Friday's QUIZ over the vocabulary of argument, work in your writing group to learn the definitions of the following nouns: ARGUMENT, BACKING, CLAIM, ETHICS, FALLACIES, PROOFS, QUALIFIERS, REBUTTAL, SUPPORT, WARRANTS.